MIddle School Play Festival

 The following rules and guidelines are written with the intent of ensuring the safety of all participants and hosts, and ensuring respect for host sites and their facilities.
 These rules are not meant to be exhaustive, and a school may be disqualified at the discretion of the NCTC representative due to unsafe and disrespectful practices onstage or off.
 Failure to listen to/follow directions of NCTC board members, designated representatives, or host site representatives may result in disqualification.

-• Design and Production Nomination Forms (NEW – submitted online) – optional
+- Design and Production Nomination Forms (submitted online) – optional

 Schools may select any type of play or musical; it may be a one-act play, a cutting from a full-length play (provided you have permission to make cuts), or an original piece.
 We encourage you to present a piece with a complete story, rather than one act of a full-length play or a series of scenes.
 NCTC does not have rules regarding adult content, but we encourage you to select age-appropriate works so that your fellow educators would not need to get parental consent for their students to watch your play.
+See content warning requirements below (“Program Pages”).
 If you have not made your play choice before registering, you may register a TBD title.
-To update your choice or make a title change, simply include your new play title on your program page, which you will submit to your host by the announced deadline.
+To update your choice or make a title change, simply include your new play title on your program page, which you will submit by the announced deadline.

 Your school may register 1 or 2 shows for the Festival.
 Both shows must be registered at the same time and if you choose to present 2 productions, both of your shows will be assigned to the same Festival.